Quantum Alphatron: quantum advantage for learning with kernels and noise: Introduction

-Quantum computing promises advantages for search \cite{Grover1996} and integer factoring \cite{Shor1999}.
-Quantum algorithms for these problems can be generalized to important subroutines for linear algebra and machine learning.
-For example, quantum search can be generalized to amplitude amplification \cite{Brassard2002} which allows speedups for sampling and estimation tasks \cite{Montanaro2015,HM2019}.
-Quantum factoring contains the phase estimation subroutine, which can be used for decomposing a matrix into eigenvalues and eigenvectors \cite{harrow2009quantum}.
-Quantum machine learning has received a great deal of attention \cite{biamonte2016quantum, CHI+18j}, with the hope of gaining advantages which are relevant for common problems such as linear systems \cite{harrow2009quantum} and neural networks.
+Quantum machine learning has received a great deal of attention \cite{biamonte2016quantum, CHI+18j}, with the hope of gaining advantages for problems such as regression \cite{harrow2009quantum, PhysRevLett.109.050505, PhysRevLett.113.130503} and neural networks (e.g. \cite{10.1145/3411466, cao2017quantum}).
 Quantum gradient computation has been considered in \cite{Gilyen2019gradient}.
-Quantum kernel methods are discussed in \cite{Schuld2019,havlicek2019}.
 Many algorithms are envisioned for near-term quantum computers \cite{Preskill2018quantumcomputingin, mcclean16,Beer2020}.
+Kernel methods extend linear learning tasks to non-linear learning tasks and, similarly, quantum kernel methods \cite{Schuld2019,havlicek2019} use a high-dimensional Hilbert space of a quantum system to encode features of data.
 Some algorithms are similar in spirit to the use of heuristic methods in classical machine leaning.
 They often cannot obtain provable guarantees for the quality of learning and for the run time.
 An interesting avenue for quantum algorithms for machine learning is therefore to take provable classical algorithms for learning and study provable quantum speedups which retain the guarantees of the classical algorithms \cite{BS17c,vAG19p,LCW19}.